facebookresearch/mmf/README.md

 # Pythia
 A software suite for VQA+VisDial

-Goal: building a software suite with VQA+VisDial models, datasets, data-loaders, etc. for enabling easy and fair comparisons and accelerating VQA research
+Goal: building a software suite with VQA+VisDial models, datasets, data loaders, etc. for enabling easy and fair comparisons and accelerating VQA research

 ## Getting Started